duplys/duplys.github.io/_drafts/2020-07-06-mediawiki-with-microk8s.blog.markdown

       protocol: TCP
   selector:
     app: mediawiki-app
 ```

-By the way: for some odd reason, `microk8s.kubectl` returns an error saying `Service` is an unknown type if I use `apiVersion: apps/v1` as in the deployment (using just `v1` instead works).
-Anyway, let's look at what the Kubernetes cluster looks like now:
+Note that the Service label must match our `selector` label in the Deployment `spec` (in our case the label `app: mediawiki-app`).
+By the way: for some odd reason, `microk8s.kubectl` returns an error saying `Service` is an unknown type if I use `apiVersion: apps/v1` as in the Deployment (using just `v1` instead works).

+To start the Service, we issue the `microk8s.kubectl apply -f mediawiki-service.yml` command.
+Let's now inspect out Kubernetes cluster:

 ```shell
 ubuntu@ubuntu:~/mediawiki$ microk8s.kubectl get all